mattchenderson/FunctionsMcpAuthorization/README.md

     azd auth login
     ```

-1. For any MCP clients that will call your server, specify the associated Entra client IDs:
+1. Create a new azd project environment, specifying a location (`westus2` is recommended), the subscription ID you want to use, and a name for the environment:

     ```cli
-    azd env set PRE_AUTHORIZED_CLIENT_IDS <comma-separated-list-of-client-ids>
+    azd env new <environment-name> --location westus2 --subscription <subscription-id>
     ```

-    For testing with Visual Studio Code specifically, you can use its known client ID:
+1. This sample uses Visual Studio Code as the main client.
+Configure the it as an allowed client application:

     ```cli
     azd env set PRE_AUTHORIZED_CLIENT_IDS aebc6443-996d-45c2-90f0-388ff96faa56
     ```

+    If you have other MCP clients that will call your server, provide all of the client IDs as a comma-separated list:

+    ```cli
+    azd env set PRE_AUTHORIZED_CLIENT_IDS <comma-separated-list-of-client-ids>
+    ```

-1. Specify a service management reference if required by your organization.
-If you're not a Microsoft employee and don't know that you need to set this, you can skip this step.
-However, if provisioning fails with an error about a missing service management reference, you may need to revisit this step.
+1. Specify a service management reference if required by your organization. **If you're not a Microsoft employee and don't know that you need to set this, you can skip this step.** However, if provisioning fails with an error about a missing service management reference, you may need to revisit this step.
+Microsoft employees using a Microsoft tenant must provide a service management reference (your Service Tree ID).

-    > [!IMPORTANT]
-    > **Only set this if you are a Microsoft employee or your organization requires it.** If you are a Microsoft employee using a Microsoft tenant, you must provide a service management reference (your Service Tree ID).
 Without this, you won't be able to create the Entra app registration, and provisioning will fail.

     ```cli
     azd env set SERVICE_MANAGEMENT_REFERENCE <service-management-reference>